 Five years ago I was standing, with my whole heart, for healing of this mental illness.
-In my great anguish, I heard erroneous directions to accomplish this end: I cut off all relations with my family of origin, believing they were the entire cause of my pain.
+In my great anguish, I heard erroneous directions to accomplish this end, for I cut off all relations with my family of origin, believing they were the entire cause of my pain.

 Even with all these twisted perceptions, our gracious Father, however, judged my heart pure and sent a series of miracles to me.
-Among them came a strong rebuke from a Pakistani missionary; shortly after, the play Alice in Wonderland taught that no persons of men, but the principalities and powers behind them, hurt us.
-Our Father’s loving revelation resulted in my seeking forgiveness from him, then my mother.
+Among them came a strong rebuke from a Pakistani missionary; shortly after that, the play Alice in Wonderland taught that no persons of men-rather the principalities and powers behind them-hurt us.
+Our heavenly Father’s loving revelation resulted in my seeking forgiveness from him first, then my mother.

 Cookies and children are a gift from God.
-My prayer is for us to quiet our spirits, step out in faith, and make my uncomplicated recipe; thus, we will feed the little ones in our lives and our own hearts too.
+My prayer is for us to quiet our spirits and step out in faith, making my uncomplicated recipe; thus, we will feed the little ones in our lives and our own hearts too.

 1950’s cooking instructions were often vague; therefore, I have devised complete directions, with foolproof shortcuts.
 Don’t miss this memorable taste experience!